 If you don't want to go with a Google product, there are other several other smart home hubs, like Amazon’s Echo with Alexa.
 In addition to connecting your apartment’s smart devices, you can create an intercom-like system to speak to family members or roommates (if you have multiple devices) in other rooms, set alarms, check the weather, and ask questions you’re too embarrassed to Google.

 So, if your apartment needs to be techified, or you just want Siri or Alexa to be your personal assistant while you work from home, here are five smart home hubs to choose from.

 Who is it for?
 If you want a smart hub that does just about everything for an affordable price.

 Who is it for?
-If you want to control your smart-home devices and have a unique way to connect with your friends and family during the pandemic.
+If you want an easy way to video chat with your friends and family—or Zoom with your coworkers.

 You Might Also Like